Determinantal Characterization of Canonical Curves and Combinatorial Theta Identities: Combinatorial Lemmas for determinants

 6pt

-\newrem\rrremark{Remark}{The summation over $\perm_M$ in Eq.\combii\ yields a sum over $(g+1)!$ identical terms, corresponding to permutations of the $g+1$ determinants in the product.
-Such an overcounting can be avoided by summing over the following subset of $\perm_M$ and by replacing $c_g$ by $c_g/(g+1)!$.}
+\begin{remark} The summation over $\perm_M$ in \eqref{combii} yields a sum over $(g+1)!$ identical terms, corresponding to permutations of the $g+1$ determinants in the product.
+This overcounting can be avoided by summing over the following subset of $\perm_M$ and by replacing $c_g$ by $c_g/(g+1)!$.\end{remark}

 6pt